atharv1909/Trinetra-AI/README.md

 | `background.js` | Receives the URL, POSTs to `/scan`, caches result in `chrome.storage.local` by tab ID |
 | `popup.html/js` | On icon click, reads stored result and renders score circle, eye cards, and signal flags |

+The extension points to the live Render deployment by default — no local backend needed.

 **What you see:**

 - Badge `!` on red background — HIGH risk